k3na7a/Lumina-Full-Stack-Template/BRICKS.md

 ---

+## 🏗️ DevOps / Infrastructure Additions

+**Prometheus + Grafana**

+- Prometheus scrapes metrics (Node app, Redis, MySQL exporters).
+- Grafana visualizes them.
+- Even a basic dashboard with DB connections + Redis memory + queue size looks very professional.

+**pgAdmin / Adminer / phpMyAdmin**

+- Lightweight DB management UI in Docker.
+Great for demoing and debugging your seeded permissions.

+**Mailhog / Mailpit**

+- Fake SMTP service in Docker.
+Lets you test email flows (e.g. notifications, password resets) without sending real emails.

+**Jaeger / OpenTelemetry Collector**

+- Distributed tracing.
+Since you’ve got queues, API, and frontend, this would let you trace a request end-to-end.

+---

+## 🚕 App Experience Helpers

+**Redis Commander**

+- Web UI for Redis — pairs nicely with your Redis overview panel.

+**Bull Board (BullMQ UI)**

+- You’ve built your own health check, but adding Bull Board is a nice extra for queue inspection.

+**MinIO**

+- S3-compatible object storage, local dev drop-in replacement for AWS S3.
+Perfect if you want to test uploads/log archival without touching AWS.

+**Localstack**

+- Emulates AWS services (S3, SES, SNS, etc.).
+Might be overkill, but it’s a flex.

+---

+## 🧱 Operational Hardening

+**Caddy or Traefik**

+- As an alternative to Nginx, both give you auto-TLS and service discovery.
+- For showcasing modern infra, Traefik’s dashboard can be impressive.

+**Fluent Bit or Loki**

+- Centralized log aggregation, so instead of tailing each container, you can stream logs into one place.

+**Watchtower**

+- Auto-updates Docker images when new versions are pushed.
+Nice touch for long-running deployments.

+---

+## 🧪 Testing & DX

+**Playwright / Cypress service**

+- Run frontend E2E tests in Docker.

+**Storybook**

+- Run component previews for your Vue UI library in isolation.

+---

 ## 🏆 Final Motto

 > **💎 Ship once, scale forever.
 Lock RBAC, secure auth, test thoroughly, then polish UX.**